thelfer/tfel/docs/web/Burger_EDF_CIWAP_2021.md

 Note that this implementation uses a little trick to activate the drying strain base on the value of \(\eta_{\text{fd}}\).
-In the latter is negative or null, drying creep is desactivated.
+In the latter is negative or null, drying creep is deactivated.

 ## Implicit system